awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-queries.md

             --clone-cluster
-                Clone Neptune cluster
+                Clone an Amazon Neptune cluster.

                 This option may occur a maximum of 1 times

             --clone-cluster-instance-type <cloneClusterInstanceType>
-                Instance type for cloned cluster (by default neptune-export will use the same instance type as the source cluster)
+                Instance type for cloned cluster (by default neptune-export will use the same instance type as the source cluster).

                 This options value is restricted to the following set of values: db.r4.large